Heights on square of modular curves: Curves, jacobians, their quotients and subvarieties

 \subsubsection{Decompositions}

-Let $K$ be a field, $J$ an abelian variety over $K$ and ${\cal L}$ an ample invertible sheaf defining a polarization of $J$.
-Assume $J$ is $K$-isogenous to a product of two (nonzero) subvarieties, that is, there are (connected...) abelian subvarieties
+Let $K$ be a field, $J$ an abelian variety of dimension $g$ over $K$ and ${\cal L}$ an ample invertible sheaf defining a polarization of $J$.
+Assume $J$ is $K$-isogenous to a product of two (nonzero) subvarieties, that is, there are abelian subvarieties